IKEA Financing: What You Should Know

-The iconic do-it-yourself retailer makes it easy to load up your shopping cart by offering IKEA financing for both smaller, everyday purchases and larger, home remodeling projects.
-But IKEA-branded credit cards aren’t your only financing options.
+If you’re a fan of Swedish meatballs and minimalist Scandinavian-inspired home furnishings, you’ve likely shopped at IKEA.
+The iconic do-it-yourself retailer makes it easy to fill your shopping cart using IKEA financing for both smaller, everyday purchases and larger, home remodeling projects.

 IKEA® Projekt credit card

 |Standard purchase annual percentage rate (APR)||21.99%|

 |Where it can be used||Only at IKEA online or in-store|

 * Standard purchase APR applies after the special 0% interest financing period.
 Any outstanding balance will be charged interest from the end of the financing period.

 The IKEA® Projekt credit card may be a good fit if you’re making a large IKEA purchase and want 0% APR financing for up to two years.
 Any remaining balance after this period is subject to the standard purchase APR of 21.99%.